lsst-ts/ts_mtdome/doc/protocols.rst

      }
    }

-Replies should be formatted like this
+Replies should be formatted like this (the values are arbitrary, but representative):

 .. code-block:: json

     {
+     "commandId": 32,
       "response": 0,
       "timeout": 20
     }
     {
+     "commandId": 47,
       "response": 2,
       "timeout": -1
     }

-Status commands, similarly, look like this
+Status commands, similarly, look like this (the commandId values are arbitrary):

 .. code-block:: json

     {
+     "commandId": 8,
       "command": "statusAMCS",
       "parameters": {}
     }
     {
+     "commandId": 14,
       "command": "statusLCS",
       "parameters": {}
     }